k-wal/hatespeechdetection.github.io/index.md

 ### Models and Results
 We implemented SVM and Logistic Regression as baseline models and a simple LSTM and a tree LSTM to capture the structure of sentences.
+We also implemented a model based on structured self-attention to extract interpretable sentence embedding.

 #### Baseline Models
 We trained Gensim Word2Vec model on our twitter corpus and later used the model to obtain word vectors.